DICOM Web Viewer: Smarter Imaging Anywhere

 Medical images are more than static snapshots.

 Cine loops help radiologists analyze motion, such as cardiac cycles or fetal development.
-Multiplanar reconstruction (MPR) allows cross-sectional viewing from different angles, while 3D rendering brings complex structures like vasculature or tumors to life.
+Multiplanar reconstruction (MPR) allows cross-sectional viewing from different angles, while 3D rendering brings complex structures, such as vasculature or tumors, to life.

 These tools enhance diagnostic accuracy and help communicate findings more clearly to clinicians and patients.